 Adding to the initial reveal that “The Hellfire Club” is the title of the first episode, Netflix unveiled all nine episode names during 2021’s Stranger Things Day event:

 Since originally being released via the official Stranger Things writers’ Twitter account a year ago, the titles of each episode have been given a bit of an overhaul.
 Gone are episode names “Tick Tok Mr. Clock,” and “You Snooze You Lose.”

 A bunch of new characters are joining the fray, including:

 Filming had only been underway for about a month when the COVID-19 pandemic cut production short, but it resumed again at the very end of September.
-Needless to say, the show will certainly not be back on the air until the latter half of 2021 at the earliest, and since the seasons typically come out around the time of year when they take place — i.e. Season 2 took place around Halloween and was released in October, Season 3 took place over summer break and came out around the 4th of July — the fact that the upcoming season takes place during the school year (and, judging from social media clues, in the fall) means Season 4 could potentially come out in the fall of 2021.
-But that doesn’t account for any potential post-production delays and other Netflix scheduling issues, which means 2022 is also a very likely possibility.
+Needless to say, the show was certainly not going to be ready to air until the latter half of 2021 at the earliest.
+Up to this point, each season came out around the time of year when it took place — i.e., season 2 took place around Halloween and was released in October, season 3 took place over summer break and came out around July 4 — and the fact that the upcoming season takes place during the school year (and, judging from social media clues, in the fall) led us to believe season 4 could have potentially premiered in the fall of 2021.

 There had been plenty of speculation that the fourth season of Stranger Things would be the last — especially since the young actors definitely don’t look like middle schoolers anymore.
 But in an interview with The Hollywood Reporter, Ross Duffer said that the story isn’t wrapping up just yet.